Changing the world for a child through adoption, or showing support, can create so many connections and support.

 #WorldAdoptionDay: Yes, It is an actual DAY.
 On November 9, 2015, multitudes of people from all over the world will celebrate World Adoption Day.

 My 19-year-old cousin was adopted as an infant from China.
 The orphanage she lived in was overcrowded, and there was minimal nurturing.
-There were six babies to a crib, and they stayed in the cribs most of the day.
-Many of the babies stayed on their backs, and some had a flattened heads and weak muscle tone as a result.
+There were six babies in a crib, and they stayed in the cribs most of the day.
+Many of the babies stayed on their backs, and some had a flattened head and weak muscle tone as a result.
 This vision makes me cringe.
 But things turned out well for my cousin.
 She was adopted and is now attending a 4-year college.
+She is someone who is changing the world.

 One of the people in my running group was adopted from Kazakhstan at 9 years old.
 She lived in orphanages until she was adopted.
 She told me that she did not know her birth parents, and she knew she had been left at the orphanage by someone other than her mom.
 She then told me she had just unearthed some of her birth documents, and there are two different birthdates.
 One is in the spring, and one is in the fall.
 Her story made me slow down as I envisioned her journey in orphanages and then what her feelings must have been when she found the paperwork.